fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 packets from inside the firewall MUST extend the lifetime of the rule by at least 30 seconds from the time of that packet was received.

+TODO - Should we add a note on consent freshness draft

 Tracking media vs data
 ----------------------